-Non-verbal communication has a powerful effect on relationships and effective service provision.
+Non-verbal communication can vary between cultures.
 Non-verbal signals acceptable in one culture may be completely unacceptable or even offensive in another.

 All body language and behaviour should be modest and proper among observant Jewish people.

 Greeting

 The following sensitivities need to be observed on greeting or introduction: